keyboard_arrow_up

 Monel

-This alloy has a corrosion resistant, malleable, low coefficient of thermal expansion, and high strength.
+This alloy has corrosion resistance, malleability, a low coefficient of thermal expansion, and high strength for demanding service environments.

 Nickel 200 Bars

-The name for wrought nickel that has a purity of about 99.6%.
+The name for wrought nickel that has a purity of about 99.6%, often chosen when high-purity nickel is required.

 Nickel Types